 - Wireless transmitter and receiver

-- Antenna cable with RP-TNC connectors
+- Antenna cable with RP-SMA male and female connectors (RP-SMA extension)

 Step#2: Remove the regular wiring form the different speakers that are around your house.
 Some wireless systems need that you wire your rear speakers to your wireless receiver.
 However, in these systems, you are not going totally wireless, but you simply do use shorter wires since not all the speakers will require to be wired to the audio output of your home theater.